 Your teen can only work so hard before burnout

 Balancing success and burnout puts teens in a difficult situation.
 School and extracurriculars are more competitive than ever.
 When applying to an elite university a 4.0 isn’t special anymore.
 A varsity letter on a jacket is no more than a nice to have.
 The best universities are packed with valedictorians, young entrepreneurs, and state champions.
-Your teen needs to produce results to be competitive.
+Nowadays, your teen needs to produce results to be competitive.
+Engineering schools ask for “maker portfolios”, others need proof of projects, leadership positions, and community service involvement around your teens’ true passions.

 Why is burnout bad?